shecannotsee/myLittleCode/README.md

-Some codes in daily life.
+Some codes in daily life..